 He has engaged in business activities throughout Canada and the United States, as well as Australia, China, Japan, Sweden, Israel, Thailand, the United Arab Emirates, and Barbados, to name but a few.
 Drawing on a background that integrates such notable occupations as lawyer, national public figure, corporate CEO, corporate director, distinguished public speaker, visiting lecturer and author, Mr. Dingwall brings a unique and considerable perspective to the issues of the modern enterprise.

-Mr. Dingwall has extensive corporate governance experience.
 As the Chief Executive Officer of the Royal Canadian Mint, in less than two years, Mr. Dingwall grew its revenue to more than $100 million.
-As a leader who achieves results through innovation, he created the world’s first-ever coloured circulation coin, The Poppy Coin.
+An innovative leader, he created the world’s first-ever coloured circulation coin, The Poppy Coin.

-He is currently Co-Director of the Canada China Institute on Business and Development, Ted Rodger School of Management, Ryerson University; a Board Member of The Canadian Bar Association, The Advocates’ Society, ADR Chambers Inc., and Nova Scotia Barristers’ Society; and Chairperson of Orenda Solutions Inc. He has held positions of Chairman, Rogers Sugar Income Trust Fund; Director, Web Standards Inc., MD Life Insurance Ltd., and St. Joseph Corporation; and Advisory Board Member, State Street Global Advisors.
+He is currently a Board Member of The Canadian Bar Association, The Advocates’ Society, ADR Chambers Inc., and Nova Scotia Barristers’ Society; and Chairperson of Orenda Solutions Inc. He has held positions of Co-Director, Canada China Institute on Business and Development, Ted Rodger School of Management, Ryerson University; Chairman, Rogers Sugar Income Trust Fund; Director, Web Standards Inc., MD Life Insurance Ltd., and St. Joseph Corporation; and Advisory Board Member, State Street Global Advisors.

 He also served as Chief Executive Officer of an international consulting company which provided strategic communication and government relations advice to large and medium size corporations.
 His clients included American Airlines, Sun Microsystems, IMP and Atlantis Corporation.